Hydration is important for everyone. Folks with chronic pain get really tired of being asked if they’re drinking enough water. I know my son does.

-Dehydration mimics the symptoms of chronic illness.
+Hydration mimics the symptoms of chronic illness.

 Headache and body aches are early signs of dehydration.
 I can always tell I haven’t drunk enough (OR have exercised too much without replenishing OR have had too much salt – discussed later) because my eyes just ACHE.
 It took me years to know that’s why my eyes hurt when I went camping.

 How can you tell you’re getting enough water?